escornabot/arduino/README.md

 # Arduino firmware

-This is the Arduino firmware to the Escornabot.
+This is the Arduino firmware for the Escornabot project.

 ## Migration